London looks best on the big screen, and so we’ve rounded up our favourite film locations in the capital!

 6. Les Miserables

 Though supposedly set in France, Les Miserables was actually filmed in the UK for the most part.
 Passed off as Paris in the movie, the Old Royal Naval College is where Lamarque’s funeral procession was held.
 The Greenwich location has been a very popular movie set and has featured in a range of films, including the Pirates of the Caribbean franchise.
 France and the Caribbean?
-Quite the chameleon, this spot.
+Quite the chameleon, this entry on this filming locations in London roundup.

 7. Notting Hill